foreversd/forever/README.md

 In addition to using a Forever object, the forever module also exposes some useful methods.
 Each method returns an instance of an EventEmitter which emits when complete.
 See the [forever cli commands][1] for sample usage.

 ### forever.load (config)
-Sets the specified configuration (config) for the forever module.
+_Synchronously_ sets the specified configuration (config) for the forever module.
 There are two important options:

 * root:    Directory to put all default forever log files
 * pidPath: Directory to put all forever *.pid files